 In the experiment of Kim et al. – see picture above – the photon sent by the laser is split – after passing the double slit – into two polarized photons by a birefringent crystal (BBO).
 The Glan-Thompson prism ensures that those two photons go into two different directions, whereby the angle between those two directions is known.
 The photon traveling the upper path, the signal photon, is used to detect interference with movable detector D0.
 The other photon traveling the lower path, the idler, is used to detect which slit has been passed.
 The quantum eraser is implemented by a semi-transparent mirror – a beam splitter – that erases the path information by one of the two possibilities, reflection or passing through.
 For more extensive information read this WikiPedia article.

 The experiment was flawed because it was realised later on that the observed interference was due to path length differences and not to the information erasure.
 The quantum wave of the idler photon travels two different paths from double slit to the eraser beamsplitter in the same way as in a Mach-Zehnder interferometer.
-The observed interference cannot be attributed to the information erasure.
-The path difference interference explains also the observed complementary interference patterns at D3 and D4 in the original setup.
+So, the observed interference should not be attributed to information erasure by BSc.
+The path difference interference explains also the observed complementary of the interference patterns at D3 and D4 in the original setup.
 See figure below.

 But why would the state wave actually collapse due to a detector that is ultimately a complex superpositioned quantum state wave itself?
 That assumption is an essential part of the decoherence, superselection, spontaneous collapse or macro hypothesis.

-Information erasure áfter the detector – easier to do
+Information erasure behind the detector – way easier to accomplish